pe-a-ce/Week7_group_backend/README.md

 ### What our application does

 Our application manages the database for products and stock held by an online car dealership.
-The front-end UI can view and manage the database, which includes tables for registered customers, purchases and cars stocked by the seller.
+The front-end UI can view and manage the database, which includes tables for registered customers, purchases and cars stocked by the dealer.

 ![image]( https://user-images.githubusercontent.com/99202770/170478041-b67cdd1c-6e83-4149-8556-0a045f7a2444.jpeg )